Testing Spreading Behavior in Networks with Arbitrary Topologies: Introduction

 \subsection{Open Problems}

 Since this work is but a first step in an unexplored direction, several questions remain open: \begin{itemize} \item \emph{The case $T = 2$ and large $\Delta$.} The algorithm of \cref{thm:alg-low-degree} is essentially optimal up to $\Delta = O(\sqrt{n})$ (if we consider only one-sided error algorithms), but for larger values of $\Delta$ the best we have is the $\tilde{O}(\sqrt{n})$-query algorithm of \cref{thm:alg-large-degree}.
-Can we reduce this to $\tilde{O}(\Delta^{b-1}/\eps)$ for $\eps = \Omega(\Delta^b/n)$ so as to match the lower bound of \cref{thm:lb-one-sided}?
+Can we reduce this, say, to $\tilde{O}(\Delta^{b-1}/\eps)$ for $\eps = \Omega(\Delta^b/n)$ so as to match the lower bound of \cref{thm:lb-one-sided}?
 Is it really necessary to give up time-conformity in order to do better than $O(\Delta/\eps)$ in this setting?
-In addition, extending our lower bounds to adaptive algorithms seems very doable and would also be interesting to consider. \item \emph{The case $T > 2$.} Our results for the case of general $T$ show that we can get non-trivial algorithms for graphs of small degree (e.g., $\Delta = o(\log n)$).
+In addition, improving our lower bounds in the case of (both one- and two-sided error) adaptive algorithms seems well within reach. \item \emph{The case $T > 2$.} Our results for the case of general $T$ show that we can get non-trivial algorithms for graphs of small degree (e.g., $\Delta = o(\log n)$).
 Given the difficulties in the case $T = 2$, it is not surprising that larger values of $\Delta$ pose additional challenges.
 In this sense a first step in this direction would be to port the lower bounds from the $T = 2$ case.
-Nevertheless, it is not immediately clear how to do so since $\eps$-farness is even harder to achieve given the cascading effects that might occur over multiple time steps. \item \emph{Testing other rules.} Finally, from a broader perspective it would also be meaningful to consider other rules than $\oBP$.
-Indeed, $\oBP$ is only the first candidate for a local rule that suits our model and is non-trivial.
-Other very natural rules to study are, for instance, $\tauBP$ or the majority rule.
-There has been extensive study of these rules in other contexts \cite{ gregorio09_bootstrap_ecss,zehmakan19_tight_lata,janson12_bootstrap_aap, maldonado23_local_arxiv,zehmakan21_majority_aaai,balogh07_bootstrap_rsa, gartner18_majority_latin, frischknecht13_convergence_disc, kaaser16_voting_mfcs }, and so there is solid ground to build upon there.
-It would be interesting to see if the methods developed there could be of use to our problem at hand. \end{itemize}
+Nevertheless, it is not immediately clear how to do so since $\eps$-farness there is even harder to achieve given the cascading effects that might occur over multiple time steps (see in particular \cref{lem:gen-T-relation-viol-dist}). \item \emph{Testing other rules.} Finally, from a broader perspective it would also be meaningful to consider other rules than $\oBP$.
+Of course, by inverting the roles of $0$ and $1$, all of our results also hold for AND rule (i.e., a node becomes a $1$ if and only if all its neighbors are $1$; otherwise it becomes a $0$).
+Some very natural and interesting rules to consider next are, for instance, $\tauBP$ or the majority rule.
+There has been extensive study of these rules in other contexts \cite{ gregorio09_bootstrap_ecss,zehmakan19_tight_lata,janson12_bootstrap_aap, maldonado24_local_sofsem,zehmakan21_majority_aaai,balogh07_bootstrap_rsa, gartner18_majority_latin, frischknecht13_convergence_disc, kaaser16_voting_mfcs }, and so there is solid ground to build on there. \end{itemize}